shiftavenue/gas-action/README.md

 - push the code to the Apps Script projects
 - deploy a script
-- trigger execution of a script ONLY if it deployed as an API executable
+- trigger execution of a script (ONLY works if it is deployed as an API executable)

 ## Prerequisites